-If fences at EvA95 meet the criteria for frangibles, it is recommended that a frangible device be used if resources allow.
+If fences at EvA95 meet the criteria for frangible devices, it is recommended that a frangible device be used if resources allow.
 If not, it is advised to change the obstacle by filling in the top or changing the size of the material.

-For CCN1, it is mandatory to use frangible devices on obstacles that fit the criteria from January 2021.
+For CCN1, it is mandatory to use frangible devices on obstacles that fit the criteria from January 2021, refer to Frangible Devices above.